 Sounds easier said than done, right?
 If data driven compliance programs continue to be tied together by email, file sharing, excel and manual processes, it is very hard to verify useful data, difficult to measure over time and nearly impossible to understand the context of what you’re seeing.
 But, that’s where technology comes in and saves the day.

 Technology facilitates the tracking, measuring, reporting and assessment of key data driven compliance program metrics.
 It allows you to easily:

 - Identify, manage and mitigate key compliance risks

 - Enable eﬀective oversight and monitoring by executives and directors

 - Continuously improve your program

-Ultimately, you’ll provide your organization with an aﬃrmative defense in the form of an eﬀective and measurable compliance program that preserves the ﬁnancial and reputational health of your organization.
+Ultimately, you’ll provide your organization with an aﬃrmative defense in the form of an eﬀective and measurable data driven compliance program that preserves the ﬁnancial and reputational health of your organization.
 After all, isn’t that the point?